chuson1996/really-smooth-scroll/README.md

 This is it.
 I have been looking for libraries, shims and tricks for smooth scrolling for way too long on the Internet.
 And none actually provides the smoothness that I want.
 THIS ENDS NOW. **(However, this shim only takes effect in desktop browsers, not yet supported for mobile browsers.
 But soon it will. )**

-This is a shim that overrides browser's `window.scrollTo` function.
-Using this shim, instead of jump immediately jump to the scroll position, it smoothly scrolls (Check demo).
+This shim overrides browser's `window.scrollTo` function.
+Instead of jumping immediately, it smoothly scrolls to the scroll position (Check demo).
 If you want the use the old behavior, use `window.oldScrollTo`

 ### Install